FrankHassanabad/ResumeBuilder/README.md

 mvn package
 ```

-Running
+Running LinkedInDataDownloader
 =============

-You should already be within your main ResumeBuilder directory.
+Open a DOS command line window to your main ResumeBuilder directory.
 From there, switch to the distribution directory.
 Note that the directory versions _are going to be different_ depending on if you're using a tag version or master
 version.
 Below I assume a tag version of 1.0.1.